Discover the Calanques National Park: A hiker's dream near Marseille

 Read more about public transport in Marseille

-This is a tour that should only be done by really experienced hikers when the conditions are right as some parts are very exposed.
-There are no shops/restaurants along the route, so you have to take what you need with you.
+This trail should only be done by really experienced hikers when the conditions are right, as some parts are very exposed.
+There are no shops or restaurants along the route, so you have to take what you need with you.
 But the reward is well worth the effort!

 What can you do in Marseille?

-Marseille is France's second largest city after Paris and is home to almost two million people.
-Marseille has a long and rich history dating back to 600 BC when the first Greeks landed and built a castle on the hill where the Le Panier neighbourhood is today.
-The location was strategic for the defence of the city, with good views and proximity to the sea.
+Marseille is France's second-largest city after Paris and is home to almost two million people.
+It has a long and rich history dating back to 600 BC, when the first Greeks landed and built a castle on the hill where the Le Panier neighborhood is today.
+The location was strategic for the defense of the city, with good views and proximity to the sea.

-Le Panier, Marseille's oldest neighbourhood, has today become a centre for what is known in French as "des artisanaux", or small producers.
+Le Panier, Marseille's oldest neighborhood, has today become a centre for what is known in French as "des artisanaux", or small producers.
 Here you can find local artists, sculptors, designers and shops selling local delicacies.
-A must is a visit to Les Navettes des Accoules to buy and taste the local delicacy 'navette', a pastry flavoured with orange blossom.
+A must is a visit to Les Navettes des Accoules to buy and taste the local delicacy 'navette,' a pastry flavored with orange blossom.

-Marseille is a truly outdoorsy city and its residents love to socialise, and there are a few places that are particularly popular.
-The Vieux Port (old harbour) is the most popular, and in the evening there is almost always a festive atmosphere!
+Marseille is a truly outdoorsy city, and its residents love to socialize, and there are a few places that are particularly popular.
+The Vieux Port (old harbor) is the most popular, and in the evening, there is almost always a festive atmosphere!

-Here, the outdoor seating is less crowded and the bars are a bit more alternative without being difficult.
-The atmosphere is very open and welcoming and it's clear that this is a favourite spot for the people of Marseille.
+Here, the outdoor seating is less crowded, and the bars are a bit more alternative without being difficult.
+The atmosphere is very open and welcoming, and it's clear that this is a favorite spot for the people of Marseille.

 However, it's virtually impossible to talk about Marseille and not mention the city's beaches.
 The one closest to the old town is Plage des Catalans, which gets crowded on sunny summer days.
-Just one kilometre from the city centre (10 minutes on a Bolt/Lime/VOI), it's an obvious choice for an evening or morning swim.
-There's also an underwater museum, the Musée Subaquatique de Marseille, which is worth a visit if you like snorkelling.
+Just half a mile from the city center (10 minutes on a Bolt/Lime/VOI), it's an obvious choice for an evening or morning swim.
+There's also an underwater museum, the Musée Subaquatique de Marseille, which is worth a visit if you like snorkeling.

-We have however saved the best tip for last, and that is to bring a takeaway pizza to eat at the sunset at the church of Notre Dame de la Garde.
-Nice evenings are magical, and the absolute best way to experience Marseille.
+However, we have saved the best tip for last: Bring a takeaway pizza to eat at sunset at the church of Notre Dame de la Garde.
+Nice evenings are magical and the absolute best way to experience Marseille.

 Packing suggestions: